MLneuers/DGOT/Readme.md

 ## File structure

-`models/` -- implementation of the proposed method
+`models/` -- implementation of the proposed method.
 `train.py` is used to train DGOT using a given configs.

 `evaluation.py` is used to evaluate DGOT on imbalanced data by using a evaluation model.

 All main scripts are in `scripts/` folder: